kovidgoyal/kitty/docs/index.rst

 -------------------

 * You can hold down :kbd:`ctrl+shift` and click on a URL to open it in a browser.
-* You can double click to select a word and triple click to select a line.
+* You can double click to select a word and then drag to select more words.
+* You can triple click to select a line and then drag to select more lines.
-* You can right click to extend a previous selection
+* You can right click to extend a previous selection.
-* You can hold down :kbd:`ctrl+alt` and drag with the mouse to select in columns
+* You can hold down :kbd:`ctrl+alt` and drag with the mouse to select in columns.
+* Selecting text automatically copies it to the primary clipboard (on platforms with a primary clipboard).

 Font control